This simple tutorial shows how to completely remove and disable the Snap apps in Ubuntu 20.04 and Ubuntu 22.04 LTS.

 # To prevent repository packages from triggering the installation of snap, # this file forbids snapd from being installed by APT.
 Package: snapd Pin: release a=* Pin-Priority: -10

-Finally, apply change by running apt update command in terminal:
+Finally, apply change by running apt update command in terminal to refresh package cache:

 sudo apt update